Papua New Guinea: Birding Attenborough’s Paradise

 TRANSPORTATION

 We use a wide range of transport on the tour, and this will likely include (when around Port Moresby) 24-seater coaster buses and 15-seater vans limited to nine seats.
 We might also make use of similar vehicles when in more remote locations and likely also 4×4 vehicles (such as Toyota Hilux or similar).
 We require that you are fit and flexible and can maneuver yourself into these high-clearance vehicles.
-We ask everyone to please be aware of the amount of extra equipment they bring into the seating area of the vehicles as there will not be much room in some vehicles.
-Most of the roads away from the towns are rough and windy (bring motion sickness tablets if you suffer from motion sickness) and at times this can be a little uncomfortable, however it is the only way to get to some of these remote birding places, so it’s worth the effort when you see the amazing birds!
+We ask everyone to please be aware of the amount of extra equipment they bring into the seating area of the vehicles, as there will not be much room in some vehicles.
+Most of the roads away from the towns are rough and windy (bring motion sickness tablets if you suffer from motion sickness) and at times this can be a little uncomfortable.
+This is the only way to get to some of these remote birding places, so it’s worth the effort when you see the amazing birds!
 Please remember our seat rotation policy as detailed in the PNG general information document.

-We will also take several boat trips during the tour, such as when we are on the Elavala River and Ketu River when we make our way to and from Kwatu Lodge.
+We will also take several boat trips during the tour, such as when we are on the Elavala River and Ketu River, when we make our way to and from Kwatu Camp.
 Accessing the boats may require climbing up or down a ladder onto/off a pier or possibly a wet landing.
 This will be on an open/exposed boat and the journey will take somewhere in the region of 2.5 hours.
-We will also use boats from the lodge to get to some specific areas for birding.
-Protective gear to keep bags, optics, and cameras dry is essential in case it rains during these exposed journeys, similarly you’ll want to have your rain jacket, poncho, umbrella etc. with you.
+We will also use boats from the camp to get to some specific areas for birding.
+Protective gear to keep bags, optics, and cameras dry is essential in case it rains during these exposed journeys, similarly, you’ll want to have your rain jacket, poncho, umbrella etc. with you.
 Protective gear for the sun will also be necessary when we’re on the boats (such as hat, sunglasses, sunblock etc.).

 DOMESTIC FLIGHTS

-This tour requires multiple domestic flights.
+This tour requires several domestic flights.
 The costs for these flights are not included in the tour cost.
-Once we confirm the tour, we will purchase flight tickets for everyone in the group at the same time to ensure we are all on the same flights and the cost will be added to your tour balance payment that is due no later than two months prior to departure.
+Once we confirm the tour, we will purchase flight tickets for everyone in the group at the same time to ensure we are all on the same flights, and the cost will be added to your tour balance payment that is due no later than two months prior to departure.
 The costs for domestic flights in PNG are higher than flying domestically in many other countries, and so the costs for domestic flights for this tour are rather expensive.

 Please note the itinerary for this tour may change as a result of airline schedule changes that are beyond our control.
-This might result in us having to run the tour in a different order, or miss out some locations altogether.
+This might result in us having to run the tour in a different order, or miss some locations altogether.

 LUGGAGE